-This process will only migrate settings saved in the Duo Admin Panel and not any custom modifications made to the Duo Access Gateway JSON files after download.
+This process will only migrate settings saved in the Duo Admin Panel and not any custom modifications you may have made to the Duo Access Gateway JSON files after download.

 While logged into the Duo Admin Panel navigate to Applications.

-If the application can be migrated you'll see a banner offering the option to "Migrate to a Duo-hosted SSO version of this application".
+If the application can be migrated (meaning that there is not a named Duo Single Sign-On version of that application), you'll see a banner offering the option to "Migrate to a Duo-hosted SSO version of this application".
 Click Create Duo-hosted SSO version.

 You will be redirected to a newly created generic Duo Single Sign-On application with your application name and settings copied over from the Duo Access Gateway application.
 A banner at the top of the page will indicate you are on the Duo-hosted SSO version of this application.